-Just this morning, a breaking news article featured in The New York Times announced that the United States will be imposing a mandatory requirement for negative COVID-19 test results from all incoming, international travelers.
+A breaking news article featured in The New York Times announced that the United States will be imposing a mandatory requirement for negative COVID-19 test results from all incoming, international travelers.
 The requirement for proof of a negative test in order to fly will begin Tuesday, January 25th.

 The CDC has ordered for all travelers to provide proof of a negative test taken no more than 3 days before their travels.
 Without documentation of a negative test or documentation of recovery supplemented with a letter from a health care provider or public health official, passengers will be prohibited to fly.